How often should you water your bonsai tree

-The highest water needs for a bonsai tree are found in areas which are sunny, hot, dry, and windy.
-The lowest are found when it is cloudy, cool, and humid with little or no wind.
+The highest water needs for a bonsai tree are found in areas that are sunny, hot, dry, and windy.
+The lowest is found when it is cloudy, cool, and humid with little or no wind.

 From the table above, it is clear that a bonsai tree grown in different climatic zones will have different water needs.

-The table below shows the average water need of standard grass during irrigation season (desert climate zone with high temperature being 100%).
+The table below shows the average water need of standard grass during the irrigation season (desert climate zone with the high temperature being 100%).

 Average water need of standard grass during irrigation season (%)